Mohammad Mithun: International career

-Mithun was named as replacement of captain Mushfiqur Rahim in the two-match T20I series against Sri Lanka in February 2014 as the wicketkeeper.
+Mithun was named as replacement for captain Mushfiqur Rahim in the two-match T20I series against Sri Lanka in February 2014 as the wicketkeeper.
 Mithun had been in Bangladesh cricket team's World T20 squad in 2009, making this his second inclusion in the senior team.
 He was then called up to the ODI squad for the three-match series against India in June 2014 and made his ODI debut and scored 26 runs.

 In October 2018, Mithun was named in Bangladesh's Test squad for their series against Zimbabwe.
-He made his debut for Bangladesh against Zimbabwe on 11 November 2018.
+He made his debut against Zimbabwe on 11 November 2018.
 He became the most experienced first-class cricketer from Bangladesh to make his Test debut, with 88 matches.

 In April 2019, Mithun was named in Bangladesh's 15 man squad for the 2019 Cricket World Cup.